DinoHub-SubT/dsta_deploy/docs/catkin-ugv.md

 You should now have a built `UGV` workspace.

 - Please notify the maintainer if any of the tutorial steps did not succeed.

+## Helpful Tips

+You can transfer changes on your localhost to the remote:

+        # uav transfer.to command
+        ./deployer -r azure.ugv1.transfer.to

+If you find the `transfer.to` is too slow or missing files during a transfer, you can find the the `transfer.to` options in the file:

+        operations/deploy/scenarios/.ugv.env

+You can edit the option: `deploy_rsync_opts`

+- This option tells the deployer to **exclude** files during the transfer.
+You may change the files that get excluded.